CallistoSecurity/Smart-contract-auditing/README.md

 Severity assigning:

-- high - vulnerability can be exploited at any time and cause a loss of customers funds or a complete breach of contract operability. *(Example: [Parity Multisig hack](https://medium.com/@Pr0Ger/another-parity-wallet-hack-explained-847ca46a2e1c), a user has exploited a vulnerability and violated the operability of the whole system of smart-contracts (Parity Multisigs).
-This could performed regardless of external conditions at any time.)*
+- high - vulnerability can be exploited at any time and cause a loss of customers' funds or a complete breach of contract operability. *(Example: [Parity Multisig hack](https://medium.com/@Pr0Ger/another-parity-wallet-hack-explained-847ca46a2e1c), a user has exploited a vulnerability and violated the operability of the whole system of smart-contracts (Parity Multisigs).
+This could be performed regardless of external conditions at any time.)*

-- medium - vulnerability can be exploited in some specific circumstances and cause a loss of customers funds or a breach of operability of smart-contract (or smart-contract system).
+- medium - vulnerability can be exploited in some specific circumstances and cause a loss of customers' funds or a breach of operability of a smart contract (or smart-contract system).

-- low - vulnerability can not cause a loss of customers funds or a breach of contracts operability.
-However it can cause any kind of problems or inconveniences. *(Example: [Permanent owners of multisig contracts](https://gist.github.com/Dexaran/2389d5e7290ab69709d33abfe0485bec#1-permanent-ownership), owners are permanent, thus if it will be necessary to remove a misbehaving "owner" from the owners list then it will require to redeploy the whole contract and transfer funds to a new one.)*
+- low - vulnerability can not cause a loss of customers' funds or a breach of contract operability.
+However, it can cause problems or inconveniences. *(Example: [Permanent owners of multisig contracts](https://gist.github.com/Dexaran/2389d5e7290ab69709d33abfe0485bec#1-permanent-ownership), owners are permanent, thus if it will be necessary to remove a misbehaving "owner" from the owners list then it will require to redeploy the whole contract and transfer funds to a new one.)*

 - minor observation - other code flaws, not security-related issues.

-- owner privileges - a specific severity class for findings which provide the owner with the ability to manipulate the contract in such a way that it could theoretically harm users in case the owner will act maliciously or the owners account get compromised.
+- owner privileges - a specific severity class for findings that provide the owner with the ability to manipulate the contract in such a way that it could theoretically harm users in case the owner acts maliciously, or the owner's account gets compromised.

 #### Code snippet

-Give a link to a fragment of code that can lead to an error that you describe.
+Give a link to a code fragment that can lead to an error you describe.

 #### Description